chowden/fullstack-security/README.md

 # Full Stack

-This architecture utilises Beat modules for data sources, populating a wide range of dashboards to provide a simple experience for new users to the Elastic Stack.
+This architecture utilises Beat modules for data sources.

 ## Pre-requisites

 1. Current Version of Docker